translate/translate/docs/commands/pofilter_tests.rst

 isreview
 --------

-check if the po element has been marked review
+Checks if the po element has been marked for review

 If you have made use of the 'review' flags in your translations::